Top 100 Content Marketing Question: How to balance the investment between content and lower-funnel activities?

-More than half use email, educational content, clear calls to action and in-person events.
-But they vary the medium to keep customers interested in content.
+More than half use email, educational content, clear calls to action, and in-person events.
+But they vary the medium to keep customers interested in the content.
 Here’s how:

-By creating different types of content for the top, middle and bottom of the sales funnel, you’re in synch with best practices in content marketing.
+By creating different types of content for the top, middle, and bottom of the sales funnel, you’re in sync with best practices in content marketing.

 To get the best results, use content marketing all the way through the sales funnel.